Public Observing at the Van Vleck Observatory

 All are welcome.

-If you would like to attend an observing event, please see the directions and important parking information at left.
+If you would like to attend an observing event, please see the directions and important parking information here.
 Starting time and other information for each date is also listed.
+Please note there is no parking at the observatory at all, but you certainly may drop off passengers who have difficulty with stairs or changes in elevation.
+The small parking lot adjacent to the observatory building is for staff use only and you will likely be ticketed.

-Public observing sessions are only cancelled for severe weather conditions.
-Announcements will be posted under the observing schedule at left and in our yahoo e-group by 6:00 pm on the day of the session.
+Public observing sessions are cancelled for adverse weather conditions.
+Announcements will be above the observing dates at left and in our Groups.io e-mail group by 6:00 pm on the day of the session.